 Among some aboriginal tribes, the willy wagtail ( jitta jitta) is a bad omen, one of mischievousness and a sign of death.
 The Gunwinggu people of western Arnhem Land caution against the willie wagtail as a liar and a teller of tall tales.

-Similar legends and myth are also attributed to the Curlew bird.
-In New Guinea, the willie wagtail has seen as a good omen a messenger of spirit.
+Similar legends and myths are also attributed to the Curlew bird.
+In New Guinea, the willie wagtail has been seen as a good omen a messenger of spirit.
 The sound of willy wagtail singing is a sign of good crops and a plentiful harvest.
 Copyright © Psychic Medium Ian Scott